twstokes/arris-scrape/README.md

 3. Run `docker-compose -f full-service.yml build`
 4. Run `docker-compose -f full-service.yml up`
 5. Login to Grafana at http://localhost:3000 with the credentials `admin` / `admin`
-6. Open the Modem dashboard.
+6. Open the Modem dashboard

 ## Extending

-There's a good chance your modem status page doesn't match this one but you want to accomplish the same task.
+There's a good chance your modem status page doesn't match this one, but you want to accomplish the same task.
 If your modem allows you to see a status page without any authentication but it just has a different layout, then adapting is straightforward.
 Just clone the `arris_modem.py` target and change the fields and xpath queries as needed.
 Use the `PrinterOutputter` to see what data points would be uploaded to InfluxDB before doing any real uploading.

 If your modem requires some form of authentication, you'll need to implement that part.
-It may be as straightforward as snooping on HTTP headers using your browser to see what the script needs to send.
+It may be as simple as snooping on HTTP headers using your browser to see what the script needs to send.